New from CMS: 2017 MIPS data submission system and 2018 MIPS resources

 3. Minimum participation requirements increase in 2018.

 If you are required to participate in 2018, you’ll need to do more to avoid a 5% penalty in 2020.
 A total of 15 points is required to avoid the penalty in 2018, up from 3 points in 2017.
 But if you’re a small practice, there are several paths to get there.
-Some options: 1) report four quality measures (3 points each plus the 5 point small practice bonus), or 2) report one improvement activity (10 points plus the 5 point small practice bonus).
+Some options: 1) report four quality measures (3 points each plus the 5 point small practice bonus), or 2) report one high-weighted improvement activity or two medium-weighted improvement activities (15 points plus the 5 point small practice bonus).

 4. There are benefits to reporting as a group.